Jakee4488/Jakee4488/README.md

 I'm an **MLOps Engineer** and **Software Developer** with a specialization in Artificial Intelligence.

-I am a First Class Honors graduate in Computer Science with AI from Coventry University.
+I am a First Class Honours graduate in Computer Science with AI from Coventry University.
 I have 2 years of industry experience focusing on full-stack development, IT management, and deploying scalable AI models in production environments using AWS and GCP.

 ---